2win9s/Wo-Long-Zhu-Ge-/project ba_zhen_tu/compiled C++ files for windows x86_64/README.txt

-These files were compiled with gcc 9.3 with the flags -O3 -static.
+These .exe files were compiled with gcc 9.3 with the flags -O3 -static.

-to see what the code is actually does look at the source code.
+If you want more flexibility edit and compile the source code with gcc.